-The mission of the California Department of Health Care Services (DHCS) is to provide Californians with access to affordable, high-quality health care, including medical, dental, mental health, substance use disorder services, and long-term services and supports.
-DHCS’ vision is to preserve and improve the physical and mental health of all Californians.
+The mission of DHCS is to provide Californians with access to affordable, integrated, high-quality health care, including medical, dental, mental health, substance use treatment services and long-term care.
+Our vision is to preserve and improve the overall health and well-being of all Californians.

 DHCS funds health care services for about 13 million Medi-Cal beneficiaries.
 About one-third of Californians receive health care services financed or organized by DHCS, making the Department the largest health care purchaser in California.
 Our success is made possible only through collaboration with the federal government and other state agencies, counties, and partners as we invest more than $100 billion for the care of low-income families, children, pregnant women, seniors, and persons with disabilities.